-Go to the Safari menu > Preferences > General.
+- Go to the Safari menu > Settings > General.

-Find the Homepage box and change what’s written there to your preferred search engine.
+- Find the Homepage box and change what’s written there to your preferred one.

 - Look for any suspicious login items.

-- If you find any, check the box next to them and press “-“
+- If you find any, check the box next to them and click the “-” button.

 Remove Bing redirect from browser extensions

 Many users are asking how to stop redirects caused by Bing.
 Once you’ve made your way through the steps outlined above, the last one is to cut down on your browser extensions.
 Even seemingly helpful extensions, like parcel trackers, could be covert vehicles for Bing.
 The process is also different for different browsers.

-- Launch Safari, then click on the Safari menu and select Preferences.
+- Open Safari, then click on the Safari menu and select Settings.

 - Click on the Extensions tab.

-- Look for an extension that you haven’t installed and that looks suspicious.
+- Look for an extension that you haven’t installed or that seems suspicious.

-- Look for an extension that you haven’t installed and that looks suspicious.
+- Look for an extension that you haven’t installed or that seems suspicious.